Franaim/duchamp-quiz/README.md

 - Most of the text was originally generated with [ChatGPT](https://chat.openai.com/)
 - The illustration on homepage was made by me, Francisco Menardi.
-- The image of Bicycle wheel is a photograph taken from google.
+- The image of Bicycle wheel is a photograph taken from Google.
 No restriction on the use of the image was found.
 - The fonts were imported from [Google Fonts](https://fonts.google.com/)